wonc288/CWE/input1.md

 This mark down is the solution to input1

-The first thing I did was to open this up in ghidra to look at how
+The first thing I did was to open this up in ghidra to look at how the program processes input

 ```C
 undefined8 main(void)